aboualiee/domain-name-generator/data/README.md

-# Dataset Creation README-Domain Name Generator
+# Domain Name Generator - Dataset Creation README

 ## Overview
 This dataset contains 1,667 examples for fine-tuning Llama-3.1-8B-Instruct for domain name generation with safety filtering.
 Generated using a hybrid manual and Claude API approach.